ImBaphomettt/RageUI/README.md

 This version will be less customizable, and much more powerful, in order to meet MY requirements, and not those of the community.

-keep informerd on my twitter https://twitter.com/ThisIsBaphoMeme.
+Keep informed on Riv-Tech https://discord.gg/TKX2nVq9ue